Library Facility Use

 - Open study areas

-Currently registered students, faculty and staff may also use (individually or in groups for study and class preparation)
+Currently registered students, faculty and staff at Neumann Library may also use (individually or in groups for study and class preparation)

 - Group study rooms for students only on a first-come, first served basis.